fact-project/photon_stream/README.md

 ```json
 "Run":RRR
 ```
 The unique run identifier of a night.
 The observations of a night are split into runs of usually ```5 minutes```.
-Since not all runs are observation runs, but e.g. calibration runs, the run numbers in the high level photon stream format are not neccessary continues, since calibration runs are missing.
+Since not all runs are observation runs, but e.g. calibration runs, the run identifiers in the high level photon-stream format are not neccessary continous, since calibration runs are missing.
 The run integer in the file name is always 3 digits, e.g. ```20170201_021.phs.jsonl.gz``` is the twentyfirst run of the first night in February 2017.

 ```json
 "Event":eee